 I’ve always really enjoyed soups, but Michael needed some convincing.
 When we first moved out together, I was making some pretty average vegetable soups, and once he tries something and doesn’t like it, he doesn’t often give it another chance.
-After he tried my Miso Eggplant & Gluten Free Noodle Soup, he opened up to others fairly quickly.
+After he tried my Vegan Miso Soup With Veggies & Noodles (Gluten-Free), he opened up to others fairly quickly.
 This one also seemed to win him over!

 What I love about this recipe the most is that it’s so quick and easy to make and ends up costing around $3 per serving.
 You can experiment with the spices and herbs that you use to suit your pallet, but I think that the ones that I’ve selected work really well together to help keep you warm over winter.